A parabolic flow of balanced metrics: Introduction

 \section{Introduction}

 The notion of balanced metric on a complex manifold has been introduced by Michelsohn in \cite{M}.
-Given a complex manifold $M^n$, a balanced metric $g$ on $M$ is a Hermitian metric whose fundamental 2-form $\omega$ satisfies
+Given a complex manifold $M^n$, a balanced metric $g$ on $M$ is an Hermitian metric whose fundamental 2-form $\omega$ satisfies

 the pair $(M,g)$ is called a \emph{balanced manifold}.
 A balanced structure can be alternatively regarded as a closed {\em positive} real $(n-1,n-1)$-form $\varphi$ (see section \ref{balanced} below).
 Moreover, balanced structures are characterized by the property